 Unfortunately, we only had a gas grill with spotty temperatures.

-But then invested in a Weber charcoal kettle a couple years ago and last year I finally got my chance to have grilled turkey for Thanksgiving dinner.
+But then invested in a Weber charcoal kettle a couple years ago and last year I finally got to learn how to grill a turkey on a charcoal grill for Thanksgiving dinner.

 That bird was huge.
 There’s no way that turkey was going to fit inside our grill.
 The Husband was convinced that we had to bake the turkey after all.